mlang251/ReactInit/README.md

  11. Calls _npm run build_

-Following this, the user can call **_npm run start_** from the command prompt to run the Webpack server, which will allow for viewing the React app at [http://localhost:8080](http://localhost:8080)
+Following this, the user can call **_npm run start_** from the command line to run the Webpack server, which will allow for viewing the React app at [http://localhost:8080](http://localhost:8080)